raniazaki/Automation/README.md

 ##Prerequisit:
-before using this code you should Installed:
+before using this code you should install the following libraries:

-1. robot framework
+1. robotframework
-2. selenium libraries
+2. robotframework-seleniumlibrary
-3. python libraries
+3. robotframework-seleniumscreenshots
+4. selenium